Become a Typing Talent!

 Unlock your potential with TypingMagic 11, a user-friendly touch-type trainer that elevates your skills.
 The Professional Version features TypingMeter for real-time skill analysis and personalized exercises.

 Prefer simplicity?
 Opt for the Standard Version!
 Effortlessly download from the Microsoft Store for a hassle-free, one-click installation.
 Take a free 1-week touch-type course to identify and eliminate weak spots.
 Try before you buy!
 Download Pro Version Get Standard Version on Microsoft Store

 Learning Games For Typing

-Take the easy way to assess job applicants’ text entry skills and view summary reports with TypingTest Pro.
-Test drive our easy-to-use, quick and customizable online wpm testing tool for all your business recruitment and training purposes.
+Effortlessly evaluate the text entry skills of potential candidates and gain valuable insights through concise summary reports with TypingTest Pro.
+Experience the simplicity of our user-friendly platform and the speed of our quick and customizable online WPM testing tool, perfectly suited for your business recruitment and training objectives.